PaulPauls/cyclic-toposort/README.md

 This project provides 2 sorting algorithms for these graphs.
 A graph is represented as a set of edges with an edge being a 2-tuple describing the start-node and the end-node of an edge.

+`acyclic_toposort` sorts an acyclic graph (or raises a RuntimeError if called on a cyclic graph) into a list of topological groupings.
+These topological groupings are sets of nodes that are on the same topological level.
+Nodes in a topological grouping are either dependent on an incoming edge from the prior topological grouping or have no incoming edges if they are in the first topological grouping.

 ```python3
 def acyclic_toposort(edges: Iterable[tuple[int, int]]) -> list[set[int]]:
     """Create and return a topological sorting of an acyclic graph as a list of sets, each set representing a